fproject/yii2-restx/README.md

 - `batch-save`: batch-save (update or insert) models
 - `batch-remove`: batch-delete existing models

-You may disable some of these actions by overriding {{actions()}} and unsetting the corresponding actions.
+You may disable some of these actions by overriding `actions()` and unsetting the corresponding actions.

-To add a new action, either override {{actions()}} by appending a new action class or write a new action method.
+To add a new action, either override `actions()` by appending a new action class or write a new action method.
-Make sure you also override {{verbs()}} to properly declare what HTTP methods are allowed by the new action.
+Make sure you also override `verbs()` to properly declare what HTTP methods are allowed by the new action.

-You should usually override {{checkAccess()}} to check whether the current user has the privilege to perform the specified action against the specified model.
+You should usually override `checkAccess()` to check whether the current user has the privilege to perform the specified action against the specified model.

 #### UrlRule

-Yii2-RESTx also provides fproject\rest\UrlRule to config URL rule for active controllers to accept extended routes.
+Yii2-RESTx also provides class `fproject\rest\UrlRule` to config URL rule for active controllers to accept extended routes.

 Class UrlRule is provided to simplify the creation of URL rules for RESTful API support.